 1) Please plan at least 3 months in advance of your online/hybrid course regarding films or tv shows.
-The streaming film marketplace is continually changing as documentary filmmakers and distributors find new options for revenues.
+The streaming film marketplace is continually changing as documentary filmmakers and distributors find new options.

-After searching the library catalog for a specific film, consider conducting an advanced search as shown in the video below.
+2) After searching the library catalog for a specific film you wish for, consider conducting an advanced search as shown in the video below.
 The library make have a comparable film.

 4) DVD purchases are much easier to obtain, except for foreign-only releases.
 Keep in mind that a library cannot stream a dvd it owns; their use is limited to face-to-face use.

 Library's Licensed Streaming Film Collections

 All streaming films appear in the library catalog, thus they are searchable.
 It is best when searching for a streaming film by topic to use the advanced search function of the catalog.
 Here is a tutorial on finding a streaming film using advanced search and a keyword in the library catalog.
 It's a bit tricky, but saves you time.

 Library Services will make full arrangements for a dvd or vhs formatted film from its collection to be shown during class in the classroom.
 It is also an option to schedule a viewing for a class in the Bernat Special Events Room, either during class time or outside of class time.

 To book a film either call the Library Services Desk at 445-4330 or submit a Booking Request Form

 Any other viewings outside the course or classroom or library environment, without a professor present, or when inviting an audience other than a class roster, qualify as "public performances" and are subject to copyright permission and applicable fees.
 The Library does not arrange, nor pay fees, for public performance permissions.